There is a series of lectures (including guest lectures) which contain the content for the exam. There are three practical assignments.

 - All practical assignments, including all subtasks, must have been submitted.
 Effortless submissions do not count as a submission.
 If a student did not participate in the group (or the participation was effortless), the submission does not count for this individual.

-A retake can be requested for the exam, and/or for one of the three practical assignments.
+A retake can be requested for the exam, and/or assignment 3.
+Assignment 1 or 2 cannot be retaken.
 The retake exam replaces the exam grade (E).
-The retake assignment replaces the grade of one of the assignments (P1, P2 or P3).
+The retake assignment 3 replaces the grade of assignment 3.

 The following criteria must be met to be eligible for a retake: